Privacy-Preserving Gradient Boosting Decision Trees: Experiments

 In this section, we evaluate the effectiveness and efficiency of DPBoost.
 We compare DPBoost with three other approaches: 1) {\bf NP} (the vanilla GBDT): Train GBDTs without privacy concerns.
 2) {\bf PARA}: A recent approach~\cite{zhao2018inprivate} that adopts parallel composition to train multiple trees, and uses only a half of unused instances when training a differentially private tree.
 3) {\bf SEQ}: we extend the previous approach on decision trees~\cite{liu2018differentially} that aggregates differentially private decision trees using sequential composition.
 To provide sensitivities bounds for the baselines, we set $\Delta G = 3{g^*}^2$ and $\Delta V = \frac{g_m}{1+\lambda}$ in SEQ and PARA using our GDF technique.

 We implemented DPBoost based on LightGBM\footnote{\url{https://github.com/microsoft/LightGBM}}.
 Our experiments are conducted on a machine with one Xeon W-2155 10 core CPU.
 We use 10 public datasets in our evaluation.
 The details of the datasets are summarized in Table~\ref{tbl:datasets}.
 There are eight real-world datasets and two synthetic datasets (i.e., synthetic\_cls and synthetic\_reg).
 The real-world datasets are available from the LIBSVM website\footnote{\url{https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/}}.
 The synthetic datasets are generated using scikit-learn\footnote{\url{https://scikit-learn.org/stable/datasets/index.html#sample-generators}}~\cite{pedregosa2011scikit}.
 We show test errors and RMSE (root mean square error) for the classification and regression task, respectively.
+The learning rate is set to 0.01.
 The maximum depth is set to 6.
 The regularization parameter $\lambda$ is set to 0.1.
 We use square loss function and the threshold $g_l^*$ is set to 1.
 For the regression task, the labels are scaled into $[-1,1]$ before training (the reported RMSE is re-scaled).
+For the classification task, we set the second-order gradient $h$ to the constant value one in the training to apply our theoretical analysis.
 We use 5-fold cross-validation for model evaluation.
 The number of trees inside an ensemble is set to 50 in DPBoost.
 We have also tried the other settings for the number of trees inside an ensemble (e.g., 20 and 40).
 The experiments are available in Appendix C.